GUDHI/gudhi-devel/src/python/doc/barycenter_user.rst

 .. include:: wasserstein_distance_sum.inc

-This implementation is based on ideas from "Large Scale Computation of Means and Cluster for Persistence Diagrams via Optimal Transport".
+This implementation is based on ideas from "Frechet means for distribution of persistence diagrams", Turner et al. 2014.

 Function
 --------